timo-quinn/liarbird/README.md

 You will need to define the key for the devices before the firebase functions can be deployed:

-`firebase functions:config:set deviceAuthKey="<some value>"`
+`firebase functions:config:set device.authkey="<some value>"`

-The deviceAuthKey should never be saved in the repo.
+The device authkey should never be saved in the repo.
 It's just a safeguard to prevent configuration being changed without authorization for the managed devices in the field.